In search of just deserts

 The word desert is an evocative one and conjures up visions of endless sand dunes, a barren landscape interrupted only by lush but rare oasis and scenes from films with men driven mad with thirst searching for water.

-The desert environment is an unfamiliar one for the majority of us and for this reason alone attracts those looking for adventure and the ‘romance’ of alien surroundings.
-The dictionary definition however is not quite so charismatic:
+The desert environment is an unfamiliar one for most of us and for this reason alone attracts those looking for adventure and the ‘romance’ of alien surroundings.
+The dictionary definition however is not so charismatic:

 “A barren or desolate area, especially a dry, often sandy region of little rainfall, extreme temperatures, and sparse vegetation, largely devoid of life.”

 Deserts of course can also be ice landscapes, but we usually think of deserts as hot during the daytime, cold at night and vast expanses of sand as far as the eye can see in all directions.
 This may not sound particularly inviting but the lure of the desert is often hard to resist.

 It requires a long, but worthwhile day travelling from Marrakech to reach the Moroccan desert.
 The Sahara; the largest of the Worlds hot deserts, is usually envisaged when thinking of Morocco.
 A particularly evocative name, but much of it is actually a rocky plain which stretches almost from the Atlantic in the North East to South of Agadir.

 It requires a long drive from Marrakech, several hours in fact, it is not boring or tiresome however.
 There are plenty of stops for photographs and refreshments along the route.
 A word of advice; avoid the restaurants the driver recommends, take a walk down the road, there are plenty of excellent cheaper alternatives.